ICT4LT Module

 Marking using the revision facilities in Word

-You have seen above a piece of written work in Spanish, with the teacher's corrections and comments already entered.
-Have a look at the corrections and the comments - note that positioning the mouse pointer over each comment enables the student to read the comment.
+You have seen above a piece of written work in Spanish, with the teacher's corrections and one comment already entered.
+Have a look at the corrections and the comment.
 Now choose one of the following pieces of work by students of a range of languages to mark electronically or, if you have samples from your own students, use one of them.
-Instructions are given below on how to mark electronically using Microsoft Word 2000.

 When you have marked the work, it can be sent back to the student by email or across the school's network.
 The student can redraft the text incorporating your suggestions.

-As an alternative to using word-processing to mark students' work, there is specialist software that offers additional facilities, such as Markin: http://www.cict.co.uk/software/markin/index.htm.
+As an alternative to using word-processing to mark students' work, there is specialist software that offers additional facilities, such as Markin.
 The website for this package describes it as follows:

 Figure 7: Screenshot from Markin